-Introduction In OLTP (Online Transaction Processing) systems, data is accessed and changed concurrently by multiple transactions and the database changes from one consistent state to another.
-An OLTP system always shows the latest state of our data, therefore facilitating the development of front-end applications which require near real-time data consistency guarantees.
-However, an OLTP system is no island, being just a small part of a larger system that encapsulates all data transformation needs required by a given enterprise.
-When integrating an OLTP system with a Cache, a Data Warehouse or an In-Memory… Read More
+Introduction In this article, I’m going to explain what CDC (Change Data Capture) is, and why you should use it to extract database row-level changes.
+In OLTP (Online Transaction Processing) systems, data is accessed and changed concurrently by multiple transactions, and the database changes from one consistent state to another.
+An OLTP system always shows the latest state of our data, therefore facilitating the development of front-end applications that require near real-time data consistency guarantees.
+However, an OLTP system is no island, being just a small part of a larger system that… Read More

 Introduction Now that the JPA 2.2 Review Ballot was approved let’s start analyzing some of the new additions to the standard which have been supported by Hibernate for quite some time already.
 In this article, we are going to see how JPA 2.2 Date/Time works, and which types you need to use depending on your business case requirements.